gpoore/codebraid-preview-vscode/README.md

 inline code to embed their output in the preview and in exported documents.
 Code execution is performed by [Codebraid](https://github.com/gpoore/codebraid/) using Jupyter kernels or its own built-in code execution system.
+When code is running, the preview still updates whenever the document is modified, displaying all code output that is currently available.
+The preview always remains live.

 ![VS Code editor with Codebraid Preview](https://raw.githubusercontent.com/gpoore/vscode-codebraid-preview/master/readme_media/editor_with_preview.png)